 Applicants who gain entrance to the Faculty of Medicine’s UGME program via the Indigenous admissions stream may be provided with an entrance scholarship.
 Successful applicants are contacted in August with information on how to access the scholarship, which may be applied to tuition.

-The great-great-grandson of the legendary Algonquin Chief, Pakinawatik, Algonquin Elder William Commanda from Kitigan Zibi Anishinabeg, was imbued with a sense of leadership from a very early age.
-Born under the morning star on November 11, 1913, his mother was inspired to call him Ojigkwanong (Morning Star).
-She chose well as Elder Commanda followed in Pakinawatik’s footsteps to become chief of the Kitigan Zibi Anishinabeg, a greatly revered leader in his own right and an honoured representative for all Indigenous people.
+The great, great grandson of the legendry Algonquin Chief, Pakinawatik, Algonquin Elder William Commanda from Kitigan Zibi Anishinabeg, Maniwaki, Quebec, was imbued with a sense of leadership from a very early age.
+Born under the morning star on November 11, 1913, his mother was inspired to call him Ojigkwanong.
+She chose well as Elder Commanda followed in Pakinawatik footsteps to become chief of the Kitigan Zibi Anishinabeg, a greatly revered leader in his own right and an honoured representative for all Aboriginal people.
 As a traditional guide, trapper and woodsman for much of his life, he was also passionate about promoting environmental stewardship and respect for Mother Earth.
-He worked with the elements of the earth as a birch bark canoe maker and became a craftsman of international renown.
+He worked with the elements of the earth as a birch bark canoe maker and craftsman of international renown.
 He built a canoe for Queen Margrethe of Denmark, helped Pierre Trudeau repair his famous birch bark canoe and has a special display dedicated to his work at the Canadian Canoe Museum of Peterborough.
-At the age of 90, his canoe making skills and philosophy were celebrated in Valerie Pouyanne’s documentary, Good Enough for Two.
+At the age of 90, his canoe making skills and philosophy are celebrated in Valerie Pouyanne’s documentary, Good Enough for Two.

-Applicants to the William Commanda Aboriginal Medical Scholarship must:
+Applicants to the William Commanda Indigenous Medical Scholarship must:

 be a Canadian citizen or permanent resident;

-be registered as a full-time student in the UGME program at the Faculty of Medicine;
+be registered as a full-time student in the MD program at the Faculty of Medicine;

 The Indigenous Program and Faculty of Medicine encourage individuals, communities and organizations to contribute to the William Commanda scholarship’s Endowment Fund to ensure that the University of Ottawa can continue to offer financial support to Indigenous students as they train to become physicians.